• Mental Health

 How Do I Find Professional Help?

 Support is crucial right now.
 Connecting with friends and family can be very helpful.
 Sometimes, though, casual support, while it’s caring and useful, isn’t enough.
 If you are feeling highly anxious or very depressed, are having thoughts of suicide or self-harm, it is vital to reach out for professional help.
-Here are some ways to find someone to talk to:

-• Talk to a therapist in person: Talking face-to-face with a therapist can help you overcome anxiety and depression and learn tools to use as you transition into adulthood.
+• Talk to a therapist in person: talking face-to-face with a therapist can help you overcome anxiety and depression and learn tools to use as you transition into adulthood.
 Ask your doctor for a referral or find names of therapists in community centers, hospitals, or mental health organizations (these places often have information about low-cost options).
 You can also use an online therapist directory.

-• Talk to a member of the clergy: Many spiritual and religious leaders offer counseling services.
+• Talk to a member of the clergy: many spiritual and religious leaders offer counseling services.
 If you belong to a religious community, you might consider talking to someone there.

 If you are already seeing a therapist and are leaving the state for your career, ask him/her if they are licensed in your new state and whether you can continue working with them online.
 If not, your therapist might be able to refer you to someone new.